JackPotat0/jackpotat0.github.io/docs/game.md

 | ------------- | ------------- | --------- | ------------ | --------------- |
 | A | A- | A+ | S+ |  |

-Best tracks: Light and Darkness, Underworld, Light Overworld
+Best tracks: Light and Darkness, Dark Field, Light Overworld

 #### Trails in the Sky the 3rd (PC)
 A spin off ish game but not.
 Nice to see some detailed character back story and future moves.
 Serviceable main plot compared to FC+SC.
 Kevin and Ries are great and all but didn't really hit as hard.